Negative Lags on the Viscous Timescale in Quasar Photometry and Prospects for Detecting More with LSST: Lag Detection Methods

 \subsection{Javelin}

-Our first lag detection method that we explore in depth is {\sc javelin} \footnote{As presented in \citet{JAVELIN}, code available at: \url{https://github.com/nye17/javelin}}, previously known as {\sc spear}, which is a stochastic process estimator used to look for time lags in spectroscopic \citep{Zu2011} or photometric \citep{Zu2016} light curves. \cite{Li:2019} performed a comprehensive comparison of the performance of {\sc javelin} versus cross-correlation methods over a broad range of light-curve properties for mock SDSS light curves and found that {\sc javelin} performs best at accurately detecting BLR lags.
+Our first main lag detection method is {\sc javelin} \footnote{As presented in \citet{JAVELIN}, code available at: \url{https://github.com/nye17/javelin}}, previously known as {\sc spear}, which is a stochastic process estimator used to look for time lags in spectroscopic \citep{Zu2011} or photometric \citep{Zu2016} light curves. \cite{Li:2019} performed a comprehensive comparison of the performance of {\sc javelin} versus cross-correlation methods over a broad range of light-curve properties for mock SDSS light curves and found that {\sc javelin} performs best at accurately detecting BLR lags.
 As our lags are of a similar timescale we use {\sc javelin} as one of two main lag detection methods here.

 {\sc javelin} works on unevenly sampled light curves by fitting a model to the available data and running an MCMC to find the posterior distributions for the DRW parameters ($\tau_{\rm damp}$ and SF$_{\rm \infty}$) of each light curve. {\sc javelin} then uses these posteriors to statistically interpolate each light curve as it shifts them temporally and uses an MCMC to simultaneously derive the posterior distributions for the DRW parameters and the response function between different light curves.
 For its default settings, which we use here, {\sc javelin} models the response function as a top hat with a finite width centered at time lag $\tau$.